South Asian migrants accuse Croatian police of brutal beatings at border | DW | 26.10.2020

 "The testimonies that the DRC has collected from victims of pushbacks are horrifying," DRC Secretary General Charlotte Slente told DW.

-"People from different groups and nationalities have independently reported inhumane treatment, savage beatings and even sexual abuse at the border," she added, emphasizing this has been taking place for months.
+"People from different groups and nationalities have independently reported inhumane treatment, savage beatings and even sexual abuse at the border," she said, emphasizing this has been taking place for months.

-Human Rights Watch (HRW) has repeatedly asked the European Commission to take action against member states like Croatia, accused them of allowing unlawful abuse during violent pushbacks at EU borders.
+Human Rights Watch (HRW) has repeatedly asked the European Commission to take action against member states like Croatia, accusing them of allowing unlawful abuse during violent pushbacks at EU borders.

 "HRW has documented violent pushbacks from Croatia to Bosnia and Serbia for several years.
 These abuses have been going on unabated and are a frequent occurrence — not isolated events but rather a part of systemic practice by Croatian border officials," Lydia Gall, a senior researcher on the western Balkans at HRW, told DW.